 Tildy looked up quickly – too quickly – and she swooned.
 She fell into the man’s arms and he laid her gently on the ground.
-As she lay on her back, taking in cool breaths of relief, she kept her eyes closed, not quite ready to see the dizzying motion of the world around her.
+As she lay there, taking in cool breaths of relief, she kept her eyes closed, not quite ready to see the dizzying motion of the world around her.

 Finally, she had recovered enough for her mind to start working again.
-Tildy opened her eyes and blinked in the sunlight.
+She opened her eyes and blinked in the sunlight.
 Recognizing the crooked nose, scarred forehead, greying beard, she said, “Fietha?” and sat up.

 “Me?”
 Fietha repeated, scratching his scruffy face.
-Tildy knew his sharp mind was developing a very convincing story, which would be mostly true.
+She knew his sharp mind was concocting a very convincing story, which would be mostly true.
 Mostly.
 “There’s more for a trader up here than flowers and dew, lass.”

 The man held his hands up in defense, but he was smiling.
-“I don’t know what you’re talking about.
-Seeing what a fine spring day it was, and suddenly realizing that some of my stock of tildenethia was depleted, I thought I would drive my wagon up here to replenish.
+“I have no idea what you’re talking about.
+Seeing what a fine Spring day it was, and suddenly realizing that some of my stock of tildenethia was depleted, I thought I would drive my wagon up here to replenish.
 After all,” he added, “it is Heal’s Eve.”

 “Uh huh,” she took his proffered hand to stand.
 “You don’t trade tildenethia.
 And the old road is overgrown.
 And,” she said, placing extra emphasis on the word to indicate that she saw through his subterfuge, “tildenethia doesn’t need to be harvested on Heal’s Eve.”

-“You may be right,” he said, giving her an unabashed smile.
-“But well do I know this place, regardless.
+“You might be right,” he said, giving her an unabashed smile.
+“But I am much experienced with this place, regardless.
 How are you feeling?”

 “Better,” she said, inhaling a deep breath.
 The world was again in focus.
 “Better in the fresh air.”

 “That is well.
-But Tildeneth, you know to be careful amongst your namesake.
-Some find tildenethia wonderfully intoxicating, but most folk become overwhelmed in the bushes.”
+But Tildeneth, you must to be careful amongst your namesake.
+Some find tildenethia wonderfully intoxicating, but most folk become overwhelmed.”

 “I know, I know.”
 Tildy hated being reminded of her lapses in judgment.